fevieira27/MoveToBeActive/README.md

 - [X] Added an extra data field by moving alarm and bluetooth icons to another position on the watch face (now next to DnD icon).
 - [X] Removed a bug that would show "null" when the temperature was not being returned by Garmin Weather API.
 - [X] Removed useless initial settings screen based that was based on Garmin's Analog Sample code.
 Now it will go directly to MtbA settings and then back to watch face.
+- [X] Corrected issue where AMOLED watches would not see the data field icon on the settings menu.

 **3.0.0** (?)
 - [ ] Second's hand as optional feature (feasibility being investigated)